rlosio/cloudiamo/README.md

-# Alexa Skills by cloudiamo.com (aka Renato)
+# Alexa Skills by http://www.cloudiamo.com (aka Renato)

 These are simple skills that I build during Alexa events in Berlin or to grab a free hoodie from Amazon and try the technology.
 Nothing fancy and nothing complicated.
-"RaceBase World" is the v1 of the Amayon skill for http://racebase.world/
+"RaceBase World" is the v1 of the Amazon skill for http://racebase.world/

 More at "Build a Alexa skill in (about) one hour"